hudson-and-thames/arbitragelab/docs/source/copula_approach/cvine_copula_strategy.rst

 ..
 Note::

     Selecting trading candidates is a serious topic, and can largely determine if a strategy is profitable or not.
-There are 4 methods proposed in [Stübinger et al. 2018]: pairwise Spearman's rho, multi-dimensional Spearman's rho,
+    There are 4 methods proposed in [Stübinger et al. 2018]:

+    * pairwise Spearman's rho,
+    * multi-dimensional Spearman's rho,
-    sum of distance in quantile plots to hyper-diagonal, and a copula-chi-square test for dependence.
+    * sum of distance in quantile plots to hyper-diagonal
+    * copula-chi-square test for dependence.

     Loosely speaking, the goal is to find stocks cohorts that are heavily dependent, such that a mean-reversion bet on relative mispricings is profitable.
-    For more details in implementation, please refer to [Vijay's document].
+    For more details in implementation, please refer to :ref:`Vine Copula Partner Selection<copula_approach-partner_selection>`.

 Suppose we have chosen a few cohorts and in each cohort it has a key stock element.
 We then need to turn the translate